Code-Institute-Submissions/robinoldman-project-1-embroidery_JanResub/read-me-emboidery.md

 - **HOME SECTION**

 The hero image is used for impact when visiting the site.
 It has a text informing the site visitor of the purpose of the site.
-The text pox moves to the left of the screen after the screen has been reduced to 950px to make it easier to read on smaller devices.
+The text box moves to the left of the screen after the screen has been reduced to 950px to make it easier to read on smaller devices.

 ![alt text](../project-1-embroidery/readme%20photos/hero.jpg)